-These modes are for use with the analog or digital outputs from TV's or VCR Players for instance if the source material has been encoded using one of these processes.
+These modes are for use with the analogue or digital outputs from TV's or VCR Players for instance if the source material has been encoded using one of these processes.

 ProLogic and Neo:6 are both available in various guises to decode appropriately encoded soundtracks.
 Additionally DSP modes are available to process sources with no encoding at all.
-Due to the matrix encoding process none of these modes incorporate flags that tell the 640R the type of encoding used in the source material.
+Due to the matrix encoding process none of these modes incorporate flags that tell the 650R the type of encoding used in the source material.
 Thus you must manually select these modes.

-Dolby Digital EX/DTS ES Modes - Selects a range of digital surround modes with the appropriately digitally encoded material (only).
-These modes are for use with the digital outputs (set to Bitstream/Raw) from DVD players or satellite receivers etc. In order for the 640R to allow selection of these modes a valid input digital bitstream must be present.
-This is because the 640R needs to read the incoming flags in order to determine the type of decoding which can be used and present any options that might be possible.
+Dolby Digital/DTS Modes - Selects a range of digital surround modes with the appropriately digitally encoded material (only).
+These modes are for use with the SPDIF, Toslink or HDMI digital outputs (set to Bitstream/Raw) from Bluray players, DVD players or satellite receivers etc. In order for the 650R to allow selection of these modes a valid input digital bitstream must be present.
+This is because the 650R needs to read the incoming flags in order to determine the type of decoding which can be used and present any options that might be possible.